Azure/azure-quickstart-templates/application-workloads/sap/sap-2-tier-s4hana-fully-activated-appliance/README.md

 3. Run the SAP S/4HANA 2023 Fully Activated Appliance installation

-Login to the VM and run the following command.
-Note that I have send the installation process to the background using the `&` operator.
-This is to ensure that the installation process continues to run even if you disconnect from the Azure Cloud Shell.
+Log in to the VM and run the following command.
+The installation process is sent to the background using the & operator to ensure it continues running even if the session is interrupted:

 ```bash
 ./s4install.sh 'https://<storage account name>.blob.core.windows.net/<container name>/*' 'SAS Token' &
 ```

+4. Wait for Installation to Complete
-4. Go for a long coffee or tea break and wait for the installation to complete.
+Go for a long coffee or tea break.
 The installation process will take a few hours to complete.

+5. Access the SAP S/4HANA system
-5. Access the SAP S/4HANA system and have fun!
+Once the installation is complete, access the SAP S/4HANA system and have fun!

 # Clean up deployment